What Is Refractory Epilepsy?

 Getting a Diagnosis

-Your doctor may use several ways to diagnose refractory epilepsy.
-He may ask you questions such as:
+Your doctor has several ways to diagnose refractory epilepsy.
+They may ask you questions such as:

 - How often do you have seizures?